guillaumeteillet/technicalTestForACompany-Gulp/README.md

-# Technical Test For Checkout.com - Gulp
+# Technical Test For a company - Gulp
-Technical Test For Checkout.com - Gulp
+Technical Test For a company - Gulp

 ### Prerequisites